BT to end ISDN phone lines

 BT has announced that it is to switch off all Integrated Services Digital Network (ISDN) and Public Switched Telephone Network (PSTN) lines as the company targets modernisation of phone and data lines.
 Crucially for organisations, ISDN and PSTN circuits still support the vast majority of business and home phone lines.

 PSTN lines are the traditional copper phone lines that have been used since the invention of the telephone.
 This 19th century technology requires costly infrastructure and faces limitations as to the distance that signals can be sent.
 PSTN lines are also very limited in terms of the amount of data that can be sent across them.

 Transition to VoIP

 The PTSN and ISDN switch off will require the switch over to Voice over Internet Protocol (VoIP) phone systems, which use fibre broadband lines to support phone and video calls, as well as internet services.

 Many organisations have already embraced VoIP phone systems due to savings.
 VoIP phone systems offer cheaper call costs, savings on phone lines and an overall more flexible phone system.

 Organisations can run VoIP phones off of standard Ethernet ports, or even WiFi if signal is strong enough.
-Phones can also be wired to run in line with PCs, so that both devices share just one port.
+They can also be wire VoIP phones in line with PCs, so both devices share just one port.
 On-premise VoIP is run from a unit hosted within a server cabinet, while a hosted VoIP system allow for all connections to be managed from a cloud server.

 For most organisations, the move to VoIP should be relatively smooth.
 After initial setup costs, most organisations will soon enjoy cost-savings against their old phone systems.

 However, this doesn’t mean the transition should be left to the last minute – businesses with large numbers of phones may discover that their port configurations, data cabling or infrastructure setup need improving to support the changes.

 For more information about moving your organisation over to VoIP or to arrange a demo, please get in touch: firstname.lastname@example.org